jhdeov/RedTyp/README.md

 This returns the "2-way FST recipe" attribute for Agta initial-C reduplication.
 The last three conditions in the above WHERE statement can be replaced with any other triple of "language", "function", and "default form name" that the user retrieved from step 3

 5. Given the "2-way	FST recipe" attribute from step 4, copy and save its value as a textfile "FST_recipe.txt".
-The name can be changed
+The name can be changed.

-6. The user must create a textfile "input_strings.txt" which contains input strings for the 2-way FST which will be implement.
+6. The user must create a textfile "input_strings.txt" which contains input strings for the 2-way FST which will be implemented.
 The name can be changed.
 This textfile must be encoded with either ANSI or utf-8.
-Some 2-way FST recipes require that the input strings have whitespace separate between segments.
+Some 2-way FST recipes require that the input strings have whitespaces that separate between segments.
 This is the case when the function of the 2-way FST works over mutlicharacter symbols.
-The user must read the "Initial comments" section of the 2-way FST recipe file in order to check if this is so
+The user must read the "Initial comments" section of the 2-way FST recipe file in order to check if this is so.
 The "instructions_on_recipe_creation.txt" file provides more details on how to read 2-way FST recipes in the next section.
-For example for Agta initial-C reduplication, the 2-way FST recipe doesn't require that input symbols be separated by white space.
+For example for Agta initial-C reduplication, the 2-way FST recipe doesn't require that input symbols be separated by whitespace.
 The "input_strings.txt" can contain the following:

 >>pata\
 patak\